mongodb-utils/mongodb-next/README.md

 A MongoDB API wrapper with:

-- A fluent, chaining API
+- A fluent, chaining API without traditional MongoDB drivers and wrappers' function varity and long names
+- Streams2 support with proper `.destroy()` calls
 - Promise support
+  - Currently uses bluebird, but switching to native promises simply requires removing 2 dependencies
+- MongoDB 2.6+ support
-- Streams2 support
+  - Aggregation framework support
   - Bulk write support
+  - Tests currently fail on Travis because Travis uses MongoDB 2.4

 All methods return promises, so your code now looks like this: